TsykunovDmitriy/microscopy_automation.rubinai/README.md

 ```
 for launching with test images, which are in folder `images`.

+During programs work you may add new files to the folder `path_to_images`.
+And programme will be processing them in real-time.

-For stopping you need click Control-C. At the end of the programm work, the research results will be recorded in the info file `path_to_results/info.json`.
+For stopping you need click Control-C. At the end of the programs work, the research results will be recorded in the info file `path_to_results/info.json`.